PaddlePaddle/Paddle.js/packages/paddlejs-core/README.md

 [中文](./README_cn.md)

 # Paddle.js Core
-A core part of the Paddle.js ecosystem, this repo hosts `@paddlejs/paddlejs-core`, which is responsible for the operation of the inference process of the entire engine, and provides interfaces for backend registration and environment variable registration.
+As the core part of the Paddle.js ecosystem, this package hosts `@paddlejs/paddlejs-core`, which is responsible for the operation of the inference process of the entire engine, and provides interfaces for backend registration and environment variable registration.